 The next step is developing a workable prototype from the wireframes.
 In this stage, the application's design is transformed into something that resembles an actual working application.
 The UI and UX are more closely and technically developed in this stage, and other dimensions of the mobile app design developed in the wireframes are developed as well.
 At this point, the brand's visual elements and the app’s functionality and usability are created into an actual application.
 Once this step is fully complete, the prototype design is given to developers to turn the prototype into a reality.
 They clean up any problems the design steps may have overlooked in the detailed mechanics of the app design process.
-Once the developers complete their step, a working mobile application is ready to go.
+Once the developers complete their steps, a working mobile application is ready to go.

 Q: What are mobile app design best practices?

 A: In all types of design, trends and best practices shift slightly from year to year.
-Here are a few of the most up to date, trending, and interrelated best practices in mobile app design.
+Here are a few of the most up-to-date, trending, and interrelated best practices in mobile app design.

 Narrativization.
 Structuring the user interface and user experience as one, the uninterrupted narrative is a practical approach to mobile app design and development.
 This is done by ensuring the application's experience is consistent and continuous, leading from one point to the next with a flowing consistency both visually and with the information presented.
 Instead of overloading the user with unmanageable amounts of text, creating a story-like journey with small blocks of text and images helps ensure that the mobile app's experience has a logical and comfortable flow.